 3. “There’s nothing to writing.
 All you do is sit down at a typewriter and open a vein.” ― Red Smith

 I never really understood what that quote meant until earlier this year.
 I have published short stories in anthologies.
 I have been in many wonderful critique groups and have been able to study under some truly great writers.
-But until February of this year, I discovered I was not a writer.
+But until February of 2013, I discovered I was not a writer.
 Not really.
 I knew how to form a plot, how to arch it, how to write compelling characters, but it wasn’t until my father died quite suddenly that I truly understood what it is to bleed on the page.
 Writing is about emotion.
 It is meant to hold a mirror up to life and show the world all of its scrapes and bruises.
 If we are writing about the human condition, then we must write about all aspects of it.
-While my Daddy lay in his hospital bed, being eaten alive by the aggressive cancer that stole him from us, I sat next to him, notebook in hand and wrote.
+While my dad lay in his hospital bed, being eaten alive by the aggressive cancer that stole him from us, I sat next to him, notebook in hand and wrote.
 I wrote about my fears.
 I wrote about the unknown.
 I wrote about what a terrible daughter I’d been.
 I wrote about the shadow my dad had become.
 It was the most honest thing I’d ever written.
-My Daddy died and from his death, a true writer was born.
+My dad died and from his death, a true writer was born.

 Unless you are willing to open those veins, to shine that mirror onto yourself, then you have no business writing.
 You must be willing to write with no inhibitions, with no concern of what others may think of you.
 Writing is like walking into a crowded room completely naked.
 You better be great with how you look, with the scathing expressions on the crowds’ faces and you damn well better hold your head up high while you’re strutting in that room naked.
 Be your most honest self when you write.
 Otherwise, don’t bother.

-4. Your only competition is with yourself.
+4. You are your only competition.
 You write in a certain genre, we all do.
 Maybe you write in a popular genre.
 Maybe you’re frustrated because you aren’t selling like you want.
 Maybe you’re jealous that NYT author X is yet again beating you.
 You know what?
 Who cares?
 You aren’t in competition, you’re in a community.
 We are all lovers of books and as a writer, a true to the bone writer, you shouldn’t focus on how someone else is selling or what they’re doing in their work.
 You should be considering your own path, your own trajectory.
 The point to all of this is to improve, to make certain that every story you write is better than the last.
 You want to grow, to thrive.
 After that comes accomplishment.
 So don’t worry who is out selling you or who you’re out selling.
 Get off the internet and write better than you did yesterday.